austineamonn/SummerResearch2024/README.md

 Generates the synthetic dataset.
 The dataset contains the following elements: race/ethnicity, gender, international, student class year, previous courses taken, career aspirations, subjects of interest, extracurricular activities, and future topics.

 # basic_privatization:
+Generates the privatized dataset based on the synthetic dataset using aggregation, mapping, and noise addition.

+# pufferfish_privatization:
+Generates the privatized dataset based on the synthetic dataset using the pufferfish method.

+# ddp_privatization:
+Generates the privatized dataset based on the synthetic dataset using the dependent differential privacy method.

+# cba_privatization:
-Generates the privatized dataset based on the synthetic dataset.
-Privatizes the following elements: race/ethnicity, gender, international, and student class year.
+Generates the privatized dataset based on the synthetic dataset using the coupled behavior analysis method.

 # privacy_metrics:
 Calculates the level of data privatization using various metrics.